mochoy/personal-site/src/assets/blog/how_to_land_an_ee_internship/part1/part1.md

 Do a quick Google search for ["how to get a software engineering internship"](https://lmgtfy.app/?q=how+to+get+a+software+engineering+internship) and ["how to get an electrical engineering internship"](https://lmgtfy.app/?q=how+to+get+an+electrical+engineering+internship).
-The software engineers (SWE) get tons of online resources, blog posts, communities, etc. detailing every step of the process, all the tricks of the trade while we get next to nothing.
+The software engineers (SWE) get tons of online resources, blog posts, communities, etc. detailing every step of the process, all the tricks of the trade, while we get next to nothing.
 Well not anymore!
-This **EPIC** guide will put all those SWE write-ups to shame and share basically everything I know about the entire internship process based off of my experiences landing offers at Facebook, Apple, Amazon, Nvidia, Microsoft, Qualcomm, Northrop Grumman, and more through 100+ interviews and 500+ applications.
+This **EPIC** guide will put all those SWE write-ups to shame and share basically everything I know about the entire internship process based off of my experiences landing offers at Facebook, Apple, Amazon, Nvidia, Qualcomm, Microsoft, Northrop Grumman, and more through 100+ interviews and 500+ applications.

 I have *tons* of stuff to write about, so I'm splitting this up into a few posts.
 I didn't originally intend for that, but at the time of writing this paragraph and making the decision to split this post up, this post has already amassed nearly 20,000 words/40 pages/~80 minute read and I'm not even halfway done yet.
 Long webpages are just annoying to deal with as a user and can compromise performance at the same time.
 I'm anticipating for this post to be around 50,000 words/100 pages, but I'm not sure how much that means considering that I initially projected this post to be less than 10,000 words.
 Here are the different sections with links to each one as they go live:

 1. The Internship Mindset (this one!): Why do you even need an internship?
 It's so intimidating!
-2. [Pre-Application](http://montychoy.com/blog/how_to_land_an_electrical_engineering_internship_part_2_pre-application): There are so many things to do before even sending out your first application
+2. [Pre-Application](/blog/how_to_land_an_electrical_engineering_internship_part_2_pre-application): There are so many things to do before even sending out your first application
 3. Your Application: What your application needs and how can you stand out
 4. Applying: How to spam applications
 5. Interviews: Cracking the EE interview!